adrian-valente/adrian-valente.github.io/_posts/2020-04-15-python-multiprocessing.md

 plt.show()
 ```

 Here, the outer loop is a clear target for parallellization, since it is just the same operation repeated many times (not the inner loop of course: you need one iteration to go to the next).
-So to parallellize it, simply copy-paste the code inside the loop in a separate function called `task`.
+So to parallellize it, simply copy-paste the code inside the loop in a separate function called <div class="mycode">task</div>.
 Add all the needed variables as arguments and the ones that will be reused as return values:

 ```py
 def task(T):